Live Where theSound Meetsthe Neighborhood

 Schools in Des Moines, WA

-Des Moines is part of Highline Public Schools, an 18,000-student district that also serves Burien, SeaTac, White Center, and Normandy Park.
-Most kids in the city track through Mount Rainier High, Pacific Middle, and one of three elementaries — Des Moines, North Hill, or Woodmont — depending on neighborhood.
-Raisbeck Aviation High is the option school worth knowing: an aerospace-focused magnet that ranks 4th in Washington, district-wide and admitted by application.
+Des Moines is split between two school districts.
+Most students — roughly 75% of the city — are in Highline Public Schools, an 18,000-student district that also serves Burien, SeaTac, White Center, and Normandy Park.
+The remaining ~25%, primarily south-end addresses including Redondo, fall into Federal Way Public Schools instead.
+School assignment depends on the exact address — verify with both districts before you write an offer.
+For Highline families, the typical track is Mount Rainier High, Pacific Middle, and one of three elementaries (Des Moines, North Hill, or Woodmont).
+Raisbeck Aviation High is the district-wide option school worth knowing — an aerospace-focused magnet ranked 4th in Washington, admitted by application.

 Mount Rainier High School